300000kms/rawmaps/README.md

 **RAW MAPS** is a tool to develope easily data visualizations with low efforts and without

-- 1 Load your data: First, insert your data into RAWGraphs
+- 1 Load your data: First, insert your data into RAWMAPS

 - 2 Choose a Chart: Choose within a wide range of visual models